kkiernan/phpisms/basics/constants.md

 echo DEBUG;
 ```

-Staring with PHP 5.3 you can use the `const` keyword to define constants:
+Starting with PHP 5.3 you can use the `const` keyword to define constants:

 ```php
 // Output: smtp